alexditto/Adventure-Game/README.md

 # Adventure-Game

-The full game is playable at http://dittoscodingportfolio.com/
+The full game is playable at <currently not availiable>

 The Adventure-Game is a simple Dungeons and Dragons lite game that utilizes a random number generator to process a simple js game.